julianeon/julianeon/books.md

 I'm a big fan of Philip K. Dick and his books - Man In The High Castle and Ubik, especially.

-A close second would be The Best of Greg Egan.
-Also liked Schild's Ladder.
+A close second would be The Best of Greg Egan (short stories).
+I also liked his novel Schild's Ladder.

 I like Neal Stephenson too: Snow Crash, Cryptonomicon.